OmegaPointZero/nodechan/README.md

     + Update Thread replies
     + Get thread's page number
     + Update thread metadata
++ If thread is locked, do not allow user to reply
++ Sticky threads: if thread is stickied, sticky to top of the board

 ## To Be fixed:
 1. Using the Delete function on the boards.ejs page doesn't delete the entire thread, just OP